dougbutner/web-4/README.md

 Web 4 lays the foundation for this to be built.
 But, like any democratic system. **We need your help.** Please read this paper, and consider these ideas.
 If you believe you can make them better, please **submit a pull request** with your ideas.
 If you are a developer, I want to remind you of the license of this repo, and **invite you to forge any of these ideas into hot-pressed applications**.

 ## Guiding Philosophy
-Web 4 seeks to implement systems in **harmony with the universe itself** by replicating nature: the **abundance** of the Sun, rising **entropy** in closed systems, and even the **equality** of each conscious being.
+Web 4 seeks to implement systems in **harmony with the universe itself** by replicating nature: the **abundance** of the Sun, rising **entropy**, and the **equality** of each conscious being.

-We believe when we create information systems in **harmonic resonance** with natural systems, our society will be able to advance more rapidly than ever before, as we will be able to **"fit in" with the larger systems of information processing** around us (the Earth, Sun, and Galactic core).
+When we create information systems in **harmonic resonance** with natural systems, our society will be able to advance more rapidly than ever before, as we will be able to **"fit in" with the larger systems of information processing** around us (the Earth, Sun, and Galactic core).

+By matching the wavelength of the galaxy, inuve

 ## Defining Web 4
 Web 4 introduces **four modular components** for **provably democratic systems** built on top of web 3's open-source decentralized networks.